 Five things to know about Burkina Faso, where six Canadians were killed

-A soldier stand guards outside the Splendid Hotel in Ouagadougou, Burkina Faso on Jan.
-16, 2016.
+In this Jan.
+16, 2016, a soldier stand guards outside the Splendid Hotel in Ouagadougou, Burkina Faso.
 (Sunday Alamba / AP Photo)

 The Canadian Press

 OUAGADOUGOU, Burkina Faso -- Five things to know about Burkina Faso, the West African country where six Canadians were killed in a terrorist attack that ended Saturday:

 Demographics: 45 per cent of the population is 14 years old or younger, and the median age of the population is 17

 Languages: Burkina Faso was a French colony until 1960, so the country's official language is French, but 90 per cent of the population speaks local languages

 Head of State: President Roch Marc Kabore, came to power less than a month ago -- on Dec.
 29, 2015.

 Relations with Canada: Canada is the largest foreign investor in Burkina Faso, and has been since the country's gold mining boom in 2008.

 SOURCE: Global Affairs Canada and U.S. Central Intelligence Agency